 1. There is still space in a particular session the week before it is scheduled to start

 2. We do an age analysis of those enrolled to see if it makes sense.
-For instance, if we had a group that was mostly 6/6.5 year olds, I would not allow a 4 year old to attend.
-If that session was filled with 5 year olds, I would.
+For instance, if we had a group that was mostly 6/6.5 year olds, we would not allow a 4 year old to attend.
+If that session was filled with 5 year olds, we would.

 3. It is ALWAYS with the understanding that if you register a child that is too young and they can’t keep up with the group, don’t follow instructions, don’t understand the activities, or need an increased amount of attention and help to do things, your child would not be able to continuing coming and you would NOT be eligible for a refund.